All the train strike dates in October - and which passengers will be affected

 The 1 October industrial action coincided with a strike involving train drivers working for 12 rail firms and belonging to the Aslef union.
 The stoppages brought the vast majority of services – 89 per cent – to a halt.

-On Wednesday 5 October, Aslef members working for 13 train operators will stop work for 24 hours.
-The operators affected are Avanti West Coast, Chiltern, CrossCountry, East Midlands Railway; Greater Anglia, Great Western Railway, Hull Trains, LNER, London Overground, Northern, Southeastern, TransPennine Express and West Midlands Trains.
+On Wednesday 5 October, Aslef members working for 13 train operators stopped work for 24 hours.
+The operators affected were Avanti West Coast, Chiltern, CrossCountry, East Midlands Railway; Greater Anglia, Great Western Railway, Hull Trains, LNER, London Overground, Northern, Southeastern, TransPennine Express and West Midlands Trains.

-In further industrial action this month, the Transport Salaried Staffs’ Association (TSSA), which represents white-collar workers, says members across Network Rail and 11 train operating companies will take “strike action and action short of strike on Saturday 1 October,” with those at some individual firms also stopping work on 5, 6 and 8 October.

-The unions had planned similar action in mid-September, but postponed the walk-outs after the death of the Queen.
+The walk-out by 5,000 signallers means half the rail network is closed, with a much-reduced service on the remainder.
+Non-union members will enable a service to run between 7.30am and 6.30pm across about half the network.

-The disputes are tangled.
-But let’s start with the 14 affected by the RMT stoppage on 8 October.
+In addition 14 train operators are affected by the RMT stoppage on 8 October.

 Six are mainly longer-distance intercity companies, though with plenty of shorter connections (eg Coventry to Birmingham, Derby to Matlock and Durham to Newcastle):